raywoo32/HPA/README.md

 ...

 # Notes
 - Syntax for footnotes in markdown documents was suggested by _Matteo_ [on Stackoverflow](https://stackoverflow.com/questions/25579868/how-to-add-footnotes-to-github-flavoured-markdown).
+(Regrettably, the links between footnote references and text don't work on GitHub.)

 ----
-<b id="af1">1</b> A good way to begin this process is to first browse through [Hadley Wickham's book](http://r-pkgs.had.co.nz) to get an idea of the general layout of packages, then build a minimal package yourself, and then use the book, the CRAN policies and the Bioconductor policies to hone and reine what you have done.
-You need a bit of knowledge to get you started, but after that learning is most effictive if you learn in the context of application.  [↩](#a1).
+<b id="af1">1</b> A good way to begin this process is to first browse through [Hadley Wickham's book](http://r-pkgs.had.co.nz) to get an idea of the general layout of packages, then build a minimal package yourself, and then use the book, and the CRAN policies to hone and refine what you have done.
+You need a bit of knowledge to get you started, but after that, learning is most effective if you learn what you need in the context of applying it.  [↩](#a1).

 <b id="af2">2</b> Empty repositories by convention have a ```.git``` extension to the repository name, repositories with contents have no extension: the name indicates the repository directory and that directory contains the ```.git``` file.
 Therefore your package should **NOT** be named ```<package>.git``` although links to your repository on GitHub seem to be correctly processed with both versions.
 For more discussion, see [here](https://stackoverflow.com/questions/11068576/why-do-some-repository-urls-end-in-git-while-others-dont) [↩](#a2)